MagneticRotor/rotating-magnetic-field/README.md

 ## Users Manual

 This manual describes how to use the magnetic field rotator.
 The purpose of this setup is to create a rotating magnetic field.
 To use it you need the following items
- * The rotator box: Contains the Metro M0 microcontroller, the real time clock and the SD card.
+ * The rotator box: Contains the Metro M0 microcontroller, the real time clock, the SD card and the stepper motor controller.
  * A USB cable or a 7-9V power source
- * A continuous rotation servo with attached rare earth magnet
+ * A stepper motor with attached rare earth magnet
  * One of the magnetic sensors (optional but required to run the system in RPM mode).
  * A computer to communicate with the setup (optional but required to send commands to the system).
  * The labview program on a computer (opitonal)

 ### Electrical Setup
 Connect the magnetic sensor to any of the RJ-12 connectors.
-Then connect the servo to the servo connector hanging out of the box.
-Make sure that the brown wire of the servo cable connects to the black wire of the connector cable.
+Connect the motor to the corresponding connector on the RJ-12 side of the box.
 Finally connect the USB cable or power supply.

 ### RGB Diagnostics
 The onboard RGB LED will indicate status